whynoodle/homelab-diagram/Fixes/Fix Error 0x80073CF9.md

 **3. Rename the .zip folder to a shorter name, which can be anything to your choosing </br> (For example: WSA_2XXX.XXXXX.X.X_XXXX_Release-Nightly-with-magisk-XXXXXXX-XXXXXX-MindTheGapps-XX.X-RemovedAmazon ----> WSAArchive2XXX)**

-**4. Extract the .zip using WinRAR or a proper archive
+**4. Extract the .zip using WinRAR or a proper archive tool and not the built in Windows .zip extractor**

+**5. Rename the extracted folder to a shorter name, which can be anything to your choosing </br> (For ex